 - 54. As noted earlier in the report, engagement about the County Farms policy review has taken place through informal dialogue throughout the review period.
 The pandemic has prevented the County Farm tenants from meeting as a group, but in December 2020 and January 2021 all farm tenants were invited to take part in some informal group tenant engagement sessions, via MS Teams. - 55.
 In February 2021, County Farm tenants were invited to take part in a survey and 26 tenants participated, by completing an online questionnaire.
 Feedback from tenants has been mainly positive, with many anticipating and already operating to the higher environmental expectations incorporated into the new Policy.
 Further detail on the outcomes from the tenant consultation questionnaire are provided at Appendix 3. - 56.
-The review recognised the potential for gender inequality in the County Farms service and the importance of removing barriers to diversity across the agricultural sector.
+Data sources for the agriculture and farming sector in the UK highlight a continuing increase in the average age of farmers, an underrepresentation of women and a lack of diversity in terms of ethnicity.
+The review recognised the potential for gender inequality in Hampshire's County Farms service, which had only one female tenant at the time of the review, and the importance of removing barriers for new entrants to farming.
 The new Policy reflects a more open and inclusive approach to the recruitment of tenants as the first step in enabling opportunity and increasing diversity across Hampshire's County Farms estate.